Should I start a blog? 10 reasons to start a blog

 With a blog and email marketing, you can build a private audience!
 An audience that you can reach by sending an email directly to the inbox of all your subscribers.
 For this reason, email marketing is a real – and often forgotten – goldmine for bloggers.

 But how?
 I thought email was dead?!

 Wrong!
 Email is very much alive!
-Because the people who subscribe do so intentionally and are genuinely interested in what you have to say, and email marketing is the best way to reach them.
+Because the people who subscribe do so intentionally and are genuinely interested in what you have to say, email marketing is the best way to reach them.

-My favorite email marketing tool is Mailerlite, which is free up to the 1st 1.000 subscribers.
+My favorite email marketing tool is Mailerlite, which is free for up to the 1st 1.000 subscribers.
 You can set up automatic email chains that are sent to your readers from the moment of registration.

 What if they don’t like your emails anymore?

 There’s an option at the bottom of every mail to unsubscribe with a single click on the button.

 As a blogger, you’re improving your writing skills every day!
 If you want to work as a copy- or content writer, for example as a freelancer on freelancing platforms Fiverr and Upwork, this is the ideal way to work on your writing skills and your blog can instantly serve as the perfect portfolio for your clients!